 screen.
 The wells under the building have 50-foot long screens, and the well along the railroad track has a 100-foot long screen.
 All three are “blind” wells, with riser extending from only one end of the screen section, while the other end of the screen terminates under ground.

-Directional Technologies, Inc., is an industry leader in the installation of blind wells.
+Directional Technologies is an industry leader in the installation of blind wells.
 The soil vapor and groundwater extraction wells under the building are 5 and 22 feet deep, respectively.
 The wells have 50-foot long risers, demonstrating Directional Technology, Inc.’s expertise in minimizing riser length, which was crucial at this site because the wellheads needed to be inside the building.
 The outside well has a 170-foot long riser in order to accommodate both screen placement and wellhead location requirements.

 The wells have performed to the satisfaction of the site owner and New York State Department of Environmental Conservation.
 The SVE well developed a symmetrical zone of influence extending at least 50 feet away from the well.
 The groundwater extraction well under the building depressed the water table beneath the building, creating a trough of depression that increased the distance between the water table and the building slab.
 The well outside the building provides hydraulic control, preventing impact to the nearby stream.